 5. Bread or Cookie Dough

-Eating raw bread or cookie dough is not good for humans either, but for dogs it can be really harmful.
+Eating raw bread or cookie dough (or cakes) is not good for humans either, but for dogs it can be especially harmful.
 This is one of the most important foods to note on this list of what not to feed your dogs on Thanksgiving.
 They often include raw eggs, which is a shortstop on the way to getting salmonella.

 Also, if your pooch eats the dough, he will most likely have serious abdominal bloating that can be very painful and lead to vomiting.
 The reason lies in the well-known feature of any dough type that rises when it gets warm.
 If that happens inside the stomach of your dog, it's going to result in a trip to the vet.